06 March 2020

 Weeks on chart: 4 weeks

 Speaking of Stock Aitken Waterman, this track saw the unlikely pairing of the trio with the punk-looking Sigue Sigue Sputnik.
 The single sleeve jovially changed the band's name to Sputnik Aitken Waterman.
 Several SAW-produced acts, such as Kylie and Rick Astley, and non-SAW acts, such as Bros and...
 Gary Glitter make cameos in the video.
-Not that any of this helped the band score a hit, really, as the single stalled at number 31 in the group's native UK, and just scraped into the top 150 locally.
+Not that any of this helped the band score a hit, really, as the single stalled at number 31 in the group's native UK in November 1988, and just scraped into the top 150 locally.

 Number 146 "Shout (Parts 1 & 2)" by Johnny O'Keefe